-5. Materials Transfer Vehicle (MTV)
+- 5. Materials Transfer Vehicle (MTV) - a.
+Use a Materials Transfer Vehicle (MTV) when placing asphaltic concrete mixtures on Projects on the state route system with the following conditions.
+If a project fails to meet any one of the following conditions, the MTV's use is not required other than during the placement of SMA, PEM and OGFC mixtures.
+MTVs are required during the placement of SMA, PEM and OGFC mixtures regardless of ADT, project length and mixture tonnage unless waived at the discretion of the Office of Materials and Testing. - 1) When to use: - The two-way ADT is equal to or greater than 6000 - The project length is equal to or greater than 3000 linear feet (915 linear meters) - The total tonnage (megagrams) of all asphaltic concrete mixtures is greater than 2000 tons (1815 Mg) - 2) Where to use: - Mainline of the traveled way - Collector/distributor (C/D) lanes on Interstates and limited access roadways - Leveling courses at the Engineer's discretion - 3) Do not use the MTV for the following conditions: - A resurfacing project that only 9.5 mm mix is required. - A project with lane width that is equal or less than 11 feet (3.4 m). - A passing lane only project. - When noted on the plans. - b.
+Ensure the MTV and conventional paving equipment meet the following requirements: - 1) MTV - Has a truck unloading system which receives mixture from the hauling equipment and independently deliver mixtures from the hauling equipment to the paving equipment. - Has mixture remixing capability approved by the Office of Materials and Testing and is listed on QPL 88 "Georgia's List of Approved Materials Transfer Vehicles". - Provides to the paver a homogeneous, non-segregated mixture of uniform temperature with no more than 20 °F (11 °C) difference between the highest and lowest temperatures when measured transversely across the width of the mat in a straight line at a distance of one foot to twenty-five feet (0.3 m to 7.6 m) from the screed while the paver is operating.
+Ensure that the MTV is capable of providing the paver a consistent material flow that is sufficient to prevent the paver from stopping between truck exchanges. - 2) Conventional Paving Equipment - Has a paver hopper insert with a minimum capacity of 14 tons (13 Mg) installed in the hopper of conventional paving equipment when an MTV is used. - c.
+If the MTV malfunctions during spreading operations, discontinue placement of hot mix asphaltic concrete after there is sufficient mix placed to maintain traffic in a safe manner.
+However, placement of hot mix asphaltic

-- a.
-Use a Materials Transfer Vehicle (MTV) when placing asphaltic concrete mixtures on Projects on the state route system with the following conditions: - 1) When to use: - The ADT is equal to or greater than 6000, - The project length is equal to or greater than 3000 linear feet (915 linear meters), - The total tonnnage (megagrams) of all asphaltic concrete mixtures is greater than 2000 tons (1815 Mg). - 2) Where to use: - Mainline of the traveled way - Collector/distributor (C/D) lanes on Interstates and limited access roadways - Leveling courses at the Engineer's discretion - b.
-Ensure the MTV and conventional paving equipment meet the following requirements: - 1) MTV - Has a truck unloading system which receives mixture from the hauling equipment and independently deliver mixtures from the hauling equipment to the paving equipment. - Has mixture remixing capability by either a storage bin in the MTV with a minimum capacity of 14 tons (13 megagrams) of mixture and a remixing system in the bottom of MTV storage bin, or a dual pugmill system located in the paver hopper insert with two full length transversely mounted paddle mixers to continuously blend the mixture as it discharges to a conveyor system. - Provides to the paver a homogeneous, non-segregated mixture of uniform temperature with no more than 20 °F(18 °C) difference between the highest and lowest temperatures when measured transversely across the width of the mat in a straight line at a distance of one foot to three feet from the screed while the paver is operating. - 2) Conventional Paving Equipment - Has a paver hopper insert with a minimum capacity of 14 tons (13 Mg) installed in the hopper of conventional paving equipment when an MTV is used. - c.
-If the MTV malfunctions during spreading operations, discontinue placement of hot mix asphaltic concrete after there is sufficient hot mix placed to maintain traffic in a safe manner.
-However, placement of hot mix asphaltic concrete in a lift not exceeding 2 in.
+- concrete in a lift not exceeding 2 in.
 (50 mm) may continue until any additional hot mix in transit at the time of the malfunction has been placed.
 Cease spreading operations thereafter until the MTV is operational. - d.
 Ensure the MTV is empty when crossing a bridge and is moved across without any other Contractor vehicles or equipment on the bridge.
 Move the MTV across a bridge in a travel lane and not on the shoulder.
 Ensure the speed of the MTV is no greater than 5 mph (8 kph) without any acceleration or deceleration while crossing a bridge.